jedireza/aqua/README.md

 the root user's linked admin role or the root admin group.
 This was done in order to keep the app ready to use at all times.

+Route documentation for the demo can be viewed at /docs.

 ## Requirements